cristianrasch/photo_gallery_py/README.md

 `pip install -r requirements.txt`

-2. Configure your pictures path (defaults to ~/Pictures)

-`mkdir instance && echo "PICS_DIR = '/path/to/pictures'" > instance/config.py`

-3. Install the app locally so that the tests can find the app pkg
+2. Install the app locally so that the tests can find the app pkg

 `pip install -e .`

-4. Run the test suite to verify everything is OK
+3. Run the test suite to verify everything is OK

 `pytest`

+4. Configure your pictures path [OPTIONAL]

+`mkdir instance && echo "PICS_DIR = '/path/to/pictures'" > instance/config.py`

+(defaults to /path/to/app/tests/fixtures)

 5. Run the dev server (listens on localhost:5000)